aspose-total/Aspose.Total-Documentation/java/aspose-total-for-java-plugins/aspose-total-java-for-maven/_index.md

 And as a feature to Maven project model, there is no manual downloadings are needed for Aspose.Total for Java APIs which is taken care by the Maven project dependency management.
 Developer will just use the dependency directive in pom.xml for creating any [Aspose.Total for Java](http://www.aspose.com/java/total-component.aspx) API dependency.

-For more detail on how to use Aspose Maven dependencies in a maven project please check the [Blog post](http://goo.gl/bbij4U).
 ## **System Requirements and Supported Platforms**
 ### **System Requirements**
 - **System Memory:** 2 GB or more (Recommended)